28 de março de 2026

 - European University (2015–2018).

-He delivered more than one hundred lectures and conferences in 29 countries on European and international affairs (1975–2025), including presentations at 23 Portuguese universities.
+He delivered lectures and conferences in several countries on European and international affairs (1975–2025) (see Annex I), including presentations at different Portuguese universities (see Annex II).

 - Diário Económico (2013–2015);